gitmax681/hand-gesture-classification/README.md

 If you are looking for a quick hand gesture recognition model, you are at the right place.

-In the repository i have created two models a classic machine learning model and a neural network model which would help you to get started with recognition of hand gestures.
+In the repository I have created two models, a classic machine learning model and a neural network model. which would help you to get started with recognition of hand gestures within no time.

 | id |      model      | average accuracy | file |
 |----------|:-------------:|:---:|:-------:|